Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Going on alert - again!

 I've all but decided to leave here on Sunday to observe storms a three-day setup that looks to be taking shape for Monday-Wednesday on the Plains.
 How's that for a change of plans?
 I knew better than to give April 21-30 a 0% percent on that last probability table.
-This trip, however, will not be our main 'weather expedition' but rather a solo one by me.
+This trip, however, will not be our main 'storm observing expedition' but rather a solo one by me.
 If I end up observing next week, it will mean I'll be doing two separate trips out west - this one, followed by our main trip in May.

 The outlook for tornadoes has improved for Monday-Wednesday, with a strong western trough, good moisture, and a surface low pressure system all in a good spot for a decent three-day event.
 It's too early to nail down the finer details, but it appears the synoptics (IE, the large-scale features) will be very favorable.
 My premilinary target for Monday's expedition is Amarillo, Texas, followed by Oklahoma City on Tuesday and central Arkansas on Wednesday. all of those will most likely change as the days get closer.